jracevedob/AIDTechTask/README.md

 ## Table of contents ##

-The development of each exercise is encapsulated on different directories to maintain the development organized and to grant an easy understanding for the reader.
+The development of each exercise is encapsulated on different directories to maintain the development organized and to grant an easy understanding about the solutions for the reader.

 - __Exercise I__ [[Hardware acceleration engines](https://github.com/jracevedob/AIDTechTask/tree/master/ExerciseI)]
 - __Exercise II__ [[Block diagram desgin](https://github.com/jracevedob/AIDTechTask/tree/master/ExerciseII)]